rcos/CSCI-4470-OpenSource/Syllabus.md

 ## Grading Criteria:

-- 2 Quizzes (15 points each) - 30%  (**24th February, 14th April**)
+- 2 Quizzes (10 points each) - 20%
+- Open Source Project Analysis - 10%
 - 10 Labs (3 points each) - 30%
 - Project - 40%

 ## Quiz Dates

-- Quiz 1 24th February
+- Quiz 1 28th June
+- Quiz 2 16th August

+## Opensource Paper Due
-- Quiz 2 14th April
+- Quiz 2 14th June

-93 and above A; 90 and above A-; 85 and above B+; 80 and above B; 75 and above B-; 70 and above C+; 65 and above C; 60 and above C-; 55 and above D+; 50 and above D.
+93 and above A; 90 and above A-; 87 and above B+; 83 and above B; 80 and above B-; 77 and above C+; 73 and above C; 70 and above C-; 67 and above D+; 60 and above D.

 ## Community:

-Please join csci2963-01spring2017 channel in http://rcos.slack.com
+Please join csci-4961-01-Summer2018 channel in http://rcos.slack.com

 ## Integrity